rayalan/binary-adages/content/pages/profile-interview-answers.md

 - Are you stuck on a problem?
 Nobody else is wandering down the hall to ask how it is going.
 - Would it help to pair and chat through a problem?
 There's no open office door to indicate which teammates are readily disturbed.
 - Feeling frustrated by how things are going?
 It's harder to read body language through video feeds.
 - Not sure what a coworker meant by a chat?
-Reach out and find out, as it is easy to miscommunicate with the short brief exchanges in chat tools.
+Reach out and find out, as it is easy to miscommunicate with the brief exchanges in chat tools.

 That is, remote work is more disconnected than office work, and it takes an active mindset of reaching out -- often far more than it seems like should be necessary.